 Adobe Photoshop vs Photoshop Elements – what’s the difference?

 In comparison, Photoshop Elements is designed to be quick and easy, for both beginners and the more advanced photographer, and includes a range of tools that help you produce content for print, such as photobooks, calendars and cards.
-Of course you can do the same with Photoshop, but you will need to work out how it’s all going to be laid out yourself.
+Of course you can do the same with Photoshop, but would need to work out how it’s all going to be laid out yourself.
 Some people will prefer the precise control over every step, whereas others will prefer the simplicity of Elements.

 There’s also the difference in how you buy and pay for Photoshop vs Elements.
 Photoshop is part of the Adobe Creative Cloud Photography Plan which costs around $10 / £10 per month (renewed annually) and you’ll always get the latest version when it comes out.
 Whereas Photoshop Elements is subscription free, meaning you pay for it once, and it’s yours forever, but if you want the latest version, you’ll need to buy it again I’d usually updated every year.